Find Cheap Life Insurance Quotes in Your Area

 For example, seniors in their 60s pay on average $43 per month for a policy with a death benefit of $10,000.
 If you were to wait until you were in your 80s, you would end up paying $136 on average, which is 68% more per month.

 Burial insurance for seniors in their 60s and 70s

-Seniors are able to get the best rates possible if they decide to purchase a burial insurance policy in their 60s.
-At this point, if you are in good health, you could alternatively decide to buy a small whole life insurance policy that will provide death benefit coverage for the rest of your life.
-Furthermore, if you decide to take a medical exam, you could further reduce the monthly premium you would have to pay for coverage.
+Seniors are able to get the best rates possible if they decide to get a burial insurance policy in their 60s.
+At this point, if you are in good health, you could alternatively decide to buy a small whole life insurance policy that will include death benefit coverage for the rest of your life.
+If you decide to take a medical exam, you could further reduce the monthly amount you would have to pay for coverage.

 Seniors in their 70s still have access to most types of burial insurance policies including standard whole life and no exam alternatives.

 Most insurance companies will begin to restrict the availability of burial insurance policies once you have reached the age of 85, and you're unlikely to find a burial insurance plan with no medical exams or health questionnaires.
 However, you can still find coverage through reputable insurance companies.
 For example, Foresters offers its PlanRight whole life insurance plan, which has death benefit coverage ranging from $2,000 to $35,000 for those up to the age of 85.

 If you are over 90 years old, it may be difficult to find a company willing to offer burial insurance coverage.
 In addition, it is almost guaranteed that no insurance company will offer a plan with no health questions.
 At this point, average rates can be more than $249 per month for a policy with $10,000 in coverage.

 Average burial insurance rates are based on life insurance policies with death benefits of $10,000.
 Rates were pulled from five life insurance companies who offer simplified issue whole life insurance.